octabytes/octabytes.github.io/content/website/applications/forum-community/photon.md

   id: photon
   name: Photon
   website: https://phtn.app/
-  short_description: A replacement for Lemmy-ui with more features, a better design, and more customizability.
+  description: A replacement for Lemmy-ui with more features, a better design, and more customizability.
 It includes Photon UI + Lemmy
 ---